oswalde-p/guhrli/README.md

 1. Install the app from the [Fitbit Gallery](https://gallery.fitbit.com/details/69cb39c2-2290-49de-b7e2-4223afea053d)
 2. Select your data source from the app Settings inside the Fitbit app
     1. If using Nightscout, enter your URL in the settings. *Don't* include `/api/v1`
-    2. If using Tomato or xDrip+, see #local-fetch-failing
+    2. If using Tomato or xDrip+, see [below](#local-fetch-failing)
 3. That's it!
 You should see readings appear in the corner of your watch.
-If not, see #troubleshooting
+If not, see [troubleshooting](#troubleshooting)

 ## Known Issues
 ### Local Fetch Failing